 Butter and bacon fat (always save those drippings!) are both excellent choices for flavor, while olive oil adds flavor and vegetable oil is inexpensive and neutral.
 Or you might prefer something different, such as duck fat, sesame oil, avocado oil, or ghee.
 With ghee, you get the buttery flavor with a higher smoke point than butter.

-- 2 to 3 tablespoons olive oil, vegetable oil, butter or other fat
+2 tablespoons olive oil, vegetable oil, butter, or other fat